Myofascial trigger points are widely used as treatment to get immediate pain relief from tension headaches that can also lead to migraines.

 called Myofascial Pain Trigger Points.

-The experts say that using a traditional and complementary combination works best to help prevent migraines.
+The experts say that using a traditional and complementary combination works best to help prevent migraine attacks.
 So experiment with a few options to find what works best for you.
 Finding more or faster relief is worth it.

 Learning not to use a hot water bottle water on my head was a huge turning point.